Republican Women of York County

 Republican women’s clubs have existed for over 100 years.
 They were originally inspired by the Republican Platform of 1872, which said: “The Republican Party is mindful of its obligation to the loyal women of America for their noble devotion to the cause of Freedom.”
 With that, Republican women’s clubs were off and running.
 The oldest club on record was founded in Salt Lake City in the late 1800s.
 Under the direction of Miss Marion E. Martin, then Assistant Chair of the Republican National Committee and National Committeewoman for Maine, and with the encouragement of RNC Chair John D. M. Hamilton an organizational meeting took place in Chicago on November 4, 1937.
 Thirty-eight women members of the Republican National Committee met to discuss the “desirability” of federating.
 The National Federation of Republican Women was founded at a conference held at the Palmer House in Chicago, September 23-24, 1938.
 The delegates adopted rules for governing the establishment of a National Federation of Women’s Republican Clubs, to promote education along political lines and to encourage the following purposes:

-“To foster and encourage loyalty to the Republican Party and the ideals for which it stands; to foster cooperation between independent groups and the regular party
+“To foster and encourage loyalty to the Republican Party and the ideals for which it stands; to foster cooperation between independent groups and the

 organization, which are working for the same objectives, namely sound government; to promote interchange of ideas and experiences of various clubs to the end that the